This article was first published on 6 August 2020 and has been updated.

 #4 Change The World Or Help People

-Whether you heard a TED talk, a Medium article, or saw a startup founder speak at a conference – you might think that to change the world for the better or to have a positive social impact, running a startup is the best way to do so.
+Whether you heard a TED talk, read a Medium article, or spoke to a startup founder at a conference – you might think that to change the world for the better or to have a positive social impact, running a startup is the best way to do so.

 The point is, you don’t necessarily need to leave the corporate world to do good, and to think this way might even be counter-productive to the positive contributions you wish to make.